zaeonNineZero/NineZero-Gun-Expansion/README.md

 # NineZero's Gun Expansion
 NineZero's Gun Expansion is an addon mod for MrCrayfish's Gun Mod that adds additional weapons and attachments in an aesthetically simple style.
+These weapons are designed and modeled to fit in with the weapons from the Gun Mod, while maintaining key details that help define each weapon.

 ### Addon Features:
-* Eight new weapons to use.
+* Over 10 new weapons to use.
 By default, these weapons are balanced to fit in with the default CGM weapons.
 * One ammo item: the Medium Bullet, used by some of the rifles in this addon.
-* An assortment of attachments, including barrels, stocks, a sight, and a grip.
+* An assortment of attachments, including barrels, stocks, sights, and one grip.
 * Crafting recipes for all items, allowing them to be used in survival mode.

-This addon and github page are both a work in progress - more changes and updates can be expected in the future.

-### Planned Additions:
-* Ports to 1.19.3, 1.18.2, and 1.16.5.
-* More weapons, including two more shotgun types.
-* At least one new attachment.

-View the Roadmap for a look at more planned or considered additions to this addon.
+Check out the Roadmap (under the Projects tab) for a look at what I have planned or am considering for this addon!